+It is believed that the gateway was a boundary marker showing where ancient Greek Athens stopped and the new Roman Athens began, how true is unclear.
 There is even two inscriptions on either side of the Arch.
-One side says "This is Athens, the ancient city of Theseus." and on the other side "This is the city of Hadrian and not of Theseus.".
+The side that faces the Acropolis says "This is Athens, the ancient city of Theseus." and on the other side, that faces towards the Temple of Zeus, or its general direction says "This is the city of Hadrian and not of Theseus.".

 During ancient times the Temple of Zeus was the largest temple in Greece.

 Hadrians Arch was built by the Roman Emperor Hadrian, and it was to show the border from the new modern Roman Athens to the old Greek Athens.

 Location: The main entrance is on Vasilissis Olgas but most of the site and Hadrians arch can be seen from Leoforos Vasilissis Amalias.